edipofederle/gploy/README.markdown

-Version 0.1.5 brings some improvements in the way it will deploy.
+Version 0.1.6 brings some improvements in the way it will deploy.

+Notes Version 0.1.6
+  - Rake -T show all features of gem
+  - This version dont have more features that previous, i just try improve the code, but it still is very ugly :D

 Notes Version 0.1.5
  -A new command called gploy -d
- -The log file was also changed to indicate that the command was run locally or remotely.
+ -The log file was also changed to indicate that the command is running locally or remotely.
- -Now gploy only make deploy of content in a master branch, for this reason the line "branch" in the config.yaml file was been     deleted, so make sure that master branch its ok.
+ -Now gploy only make deploy of content in a master branch, for this reason the line "branch" in the config.yaml file was  deleted, so make sure that master branch it ok.
 - The source code is still a little messy, but it was changed to better, the code now has 66.95% coverage.
 ## Introduction